aelyo-softworks/AOTrino/README.md

 <img src="AOTrino256.png" width="128" align="right" alt="" />

-**Electron-like desktop apps on .NET Native AOT + WebView2.** One executable, no runtime to install, no Chromium to ship, Windows already has both. x86, x64 and ARM64.
+**Windows only, Electron-like desktop apps on .NET Native AOT + WebView2.** One executable, no runtime to install, no Chromium to ship, Windows already has both. x86, x64 and ARM64.

 A window is a real HWND, the UI is a web page, and the two talk over a typed bridge.
 That's the whole idea.
 The